 So this morning I caught up with Paul Callaghan ahead of his workshop at PhotoHubs Coventry on the 15/16 November 2017, thank you, Paul, for taking the time to chat with me today, it’s not long now until PhotoHubs and I wondered can I ask you a few questions?

 It all started back about 28 years ago when I became unemployed as an electrician.

 If you had not been a photographer what would you have done?

-Wanted to be a drummer in a Rock Band something like 70’s Super Group “Cream” or “Jimi Hendrix” but without the drugs LOL, I wasn’t cut out for the Sex.
-Drugs & Rock N Roll seen
+Wanted to be a drummer in a Rock Band something like 70’s Super Group “Cream” or “Jimi Hendrix” but without the drugs LOL, I wasn’t cut out for the Sex, Drugs & Rock N Roll scene.

 What was the best advice you were ever given?